nickjj/dotfiles/README.md

 list instead of importing it.
 If you have a way to automate this reliably please open a PR!

+Also, if you noticed ALT+x keymaps within Neovim aren't working that's because you need to goto your profile (step 3 from above), then the *Keys* tab and enable "Esc+" for the ALT keys you plan to use (left and / or right).
+If it's set to "Normal" (the likely default) then they won't work out of the box.

 #### Everything else

 If you're using a popular terminal and want it officially supported please open